-Any official or unofficial withdrawal will result in a "W" grade being recorded on the student's academic transcript for any current courses.
+Any official or unofficial withdrawal will result in a "W" or "WF" grade being recorded on the student's academic transcript for any current courses according to the point in the module where the drop occurs.

-Students will receive an invoice for any balance owed to the school.
+Depending on the withdrawal date, the student may owe funds to the institution.
+Students will receive an invoice for any balance owed to the institution.
 Students have 30 days from the date the institution notifies them in writing to make payment arrangements.
 The student is responsible for payment of any institutional charges resulting from the refund calculation.
-Any refunds due to the student will be provided within 30 days of termination.
+Any refunds due to the student will be provided within 30 days of termination